yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 ### Installing the patch using Software update

-**NOTE**: If the customer has not yet installed any patch before with Nexus3, a TUP patch named Patch_20180510_TPS-2482_v1-7.0.1.zip must be deployed first in the approach "Installing the patch using Talend Studio".

 1) Logon TAC and switch to Configuration->Software Update, then enter the correct values and save referring to the documentation: https://help.talend.com/reader/f7Em9WV_cPm2RRywucSN0Q/j9x5iXV~vyxMlUafnDejaQ

 2) Switch to Software update page, where the new patch will be listed.
 The patch can be downloaded from here into the nexus repository.